AfLosada/Ghost_MISO/pruebas-e2e/playwright/README.md

 - node 18.18.x
 - FRESH ghost install.
 If you don't have it please follow the guide found [here](../../README.md)
+- There should be **NO** draft pages, if there are pages in the draft state, please publish them manually or do a clean ghost install.

 ## Testing version 5
 ### Steps to run the tests